aurovrata/ReOrder-posts-within-categories/README.txt

 == Screenshots ==

-1. Plugin page settings
+1. Plugin page settings, if you uninstall this plugin for good, delete all data using this settings page first before deactivating the plugin.
-2. Re-order your post through a drag & drop interface
+2. Re-order your post through a drag & drop grid-layout interface with multi-select capabilities.
+For large sets of posts, a range slider will appear allowing you to view your posts in sub-sets by moving the slider range accordingly and sorting posts in smaller more manageable groups.
+You can also multi-select the posts and enter a rank value to which you want to send those selected posts too.
+For example, if you are sorting posts between the ranks fo 100 and 150 and you want to send 3 posts to the beginning of the order, simply select them and enter 1 in the rank input field and press enter.

 == FAQ ==
 = 1.Modify the reorder category query =